VoIP Telephony Glossary – IP-Telephony from A to Z

 Request for Command (RFC): RFC documents are official documents of internet specifications, communications protocols, procedures, and events, published by the Internet Engineering Task Force (IETF) and the Internet Society.
-As an example, the SIP 2.0 standard was introduced in 2014 as RFC 3261.

 Secure Shell (SSH): Network protocol to enable encrypted and secure connections to a remote network device and this way, for example, to access the console of the device.